The Tubes: History

 One of the first Tubes shows was at the Art Institute cafeteria as part of an art show for classmate and future Hollywood director Kathryn Bigelow.
 While experimenting with their stage show and art, Prince and Cotten met model Re Styles while painting the Cliff House mural.
 Styles was born Shirley Marie Macleod on March 30, 1950, in Middelburg, Netherlands.
 She had appeared in both Alejandro Jodorowsky's The Holy Mountain and Sun Ra's Space Is the Place, and posed for Playboy and Penthouse magazines.
 By 1975 she was credited with clothing design and dance co-ordination for the band.
-Onstage she played Patty Hearst and dress in wild leather outfits during the "Mondo Bondage" dance with Waybill.
+Onstage she played Patty Hearst and dressed in wild leather outfits during the "Mondo Bondage" dance with Waybill.
 By 1979, she and Prince were married.

 After several years of playing biker bars, the band needed help.
 They had a temporary agreement with producer David Rubinson and played on bills with The Pointer Sisters and Sylvester, but were still trying to find an audience.
 Prince had been hired by newly formed jazz-rock band Journey to record demos, and approached their manager Herbie Herbert, a former Santana roadie and Bill Graham employee.
 Herbert made a deal with Graham that if the Tubes could sell out three local shows, Graham would give him an opening slot on the show of his choice.

 Herbert booked shows at a local club called the Village, which sold out thanks to themes inspired by the San Francisco post-hippie underground culture such as "The Streaker's Ball" and "Mondo Bondage."
 Much to Graham's dismay, Herbert chose an opening slot for the upcoming Led Zeppelin show at Kezar Stadium.
 The band pulled out the stops, including Waybill dressed as an early version of "Quay Lewd" throwing "Cocaine" (flour) and "Pills" (candy) at the crowd, who threw it back.
 Graham threatened Herbert saying that the band would never play in San Francisco again but calmed down and eventually fell in love with the band, booking them at Winterland and other California venues for New Year's shows and Halloween.
 After the 1973 Led Zeppelin show, Herbert wanted to manage the band, but Spooner and the group went with local management team Mort Moriarty and Gary Peterson, also known as "Bag O' Bucks."
 Moriarty was interested in the use of video in rock music and saw the Tubes' stage show as the future of music videos.
 Bob McIntosh died of cancer at this time, leaving Prince as the only drummer.